top of page

 Remember, self-publishing and smaller publishers CAN eventually lead to bigger publishing contracts.
 So if your ultimate goal is being available in big bookstores, allowing your first few books to be published elsewhere doesn’t mean all hope is lost.
 There is still something to say about becoming a bestseller, working with a large publisher, having that “rock star” status, and for some writers, this is part of “the dream.”
 It is possible.
 It isn’t guaranteed even if you're a great writer.

-Next week, we'll focus on self-publishing and the many challenges that come with going down the publishing rabbit hole on your own.
-In the meantime, feel free to ask questions here or by emailing me at robertlouishenry@gmail.com.
+In Part 3, we'll focus on self-publishing and the many challenges that come with going down the publishing rabbit hole on your own.
+Feel free to ask questions by emailing me at robertlouishenry@gmail.com.

 bottom of page